 I seek to expand the structure and function of nanodiscs for basic and translational research of membrane biology.
 First, my lab developed nanodisc-ID that enabled label-free and quantitative characterizations of membrane proteins.
 By leveraging the power of nanodisc and proximity labeling, nanodisc-ID serves both as scaffolds for encasing biochemical reactions and as sensitive reagents for detecting membrane protein-lipid and protein-protein interactions.
 Second, we created a simple, one-step approach to ease the construction of circularized nanodiscs (cNDs) using the SpyCatcher-SpyTag technology.
-This approach increases the yield of cNDs by over 10-fold and is able to rapidly generate cNDs with diameters ranging from 11 to over 100 nm, which allows us to reconstitute protein-lipid interactions and membrane fusion intermediates that are not possible using small nanodiscs.
+This approach increases the yield of cNDs by over 10-fold and is able to rapidly generate cNDs with diameters ranging from 11 to over 100 nm, thereby allowing for the reconstitution of protein-lipid interactions and membrane fusion intermediates that are not possible using small nanodiscs.
 Building upon the success of the SpyCatcher-SpyTag cNDs, we further used split GFP to circularize nanodiscs into a robust fluorescent probe for reporting membrane binding and remodeling reactions.
-Together, I believe that these circularized MSPs will significantly promote the use of nanodiscs for the dissection and manipulation of membrane proteins, thereby conferring access to the biochemical space unattainable in previous studies.
+Based on these achievements, we recently furnished cNDs with fusogenic supercharged GFP and developed novel scaffolds for detergent-free nanodisc reconstitution.
+Together, I believe that our new nanodisc toolbox will significantly promote the dissection and manipulation of membrane proteins, thereby conferring access to the biochemical space unattainable in previous studies.